Anna-Peng/thoughts/README.md

 But with Little Pirdy Bo's wings now fully unfurled,\
 They are all carried up into the air.

-Uncle Pirdy despaired,\
+Uncle Pirdy Fu despaired,\
-Aunty Pirdy fearfully stared,\
+Aunty Pirdy Mae fearfully stared,\
 Grandma Pirdy and Grandpa Pirdy trembled and teared.

 Their left legs lost all directions,\